 Training Withdrawal Policy

-Enrolling in an SPI Training is a commitment on several levels, one of which is financial.
-Students are expected to attend for the duration of the Training for which they are enrolled and to make tuition payments on time, although certain factors may necessitate a cancellation or withdrawal.
+Enrolling in SPI Training is a commitment on several levels, one of which is financial.
+Students are expected to attend for the duration of the Training for which they are enrolled and to make tuition payments on time, although certain factors may necessitate cancellation or withdrawal.

-Students should contact Student Services (email@example.com) as soon as possible if considering withdrawing.
+Students should contact Student Services (firstname.lastname@example.org) as soon as possible if they are considering withdrawing.
 Student Services will review options and implications with the student.
 Students that decide to move forward to withdraw must then submit written notice to Student Services.